ConductorOne/baton-metabase-v049/README.md

    Requires a base URL and an API Key.
 Args: --metabase-base-url, --metabase-api-key

+   There is also the --metabase-with-paid-plan flag, to determine whether the connector is using the free open source version or a paid version of Metabase, which will add the group_manager permission that makes sense in paid versions because it is not allowed to use it for free.
+   By default, the flag is false.

    The required URL was defined in the connector requirements instructions To obtain the API key follow the next steps:
     1. In your Metabase address where the open source version was launched, click on the gear icon in the upper right section and click on admin settings: